maxjost42/quarto-starter/README.md

 So you can think of quarto as the LaTeX under the code notebook tools.
 And it's workflow is also the same: You write your `.qmd` (abbrev. for Quarto Markdown) File like the `test.qmd` in this repo and then you call `quarto preview test.qmd` to render a preview of your output File types or use `quarto render test.qmd` to generate the final output files.

 **Main Reasons To Use Quarto:**
-(later edit:) "Quarto is the god of code notebooks".
+"Quarto is the god of code notebooks" - Max 2025 driving with the hype train

 **Main Interface**
 Quarto is controled through commands (in a YAML format) that you write as comments in your Notebook.
 This has the benefit that you can (additionally to the Principle "code is documentation") live by the Principle "code is vizualization and documentation formatting".
 Enabeling you to become the true "All the work in one single File" kind of person (Which obviously isn't perfect for every situation).
+For further explanations on the quarto commands, read through the comments in `test.qmd`

 ## Installations required from you (sadly)
 For now it looks like you need to set up a few things that are not automatically installed by the beautifull package manager [`uv`](https://docs.astral.sh/uv/).